-(8) In connection with this offering, we expect to enter into a new credit facility which will contain covenants limiting our ability to make distributions, incur indebtedness, grant liens, and engage in transactions with affiliates.
-Furthermore, our credit facility will contain covenants requiring us to maintain a ratio of consolidated indebtedness to consolidated EBITDA initially of not more than 5.75 to 1.00.
+(8) In connection with this offering, we expect to enter into a new credit facility.
+Our credit facility will contain covenants limiting our ability to make distributions, incur indebtedness, grant liens, and engage in transactions with affiliates.
+Furthermore, our credit facility will contain covenants requiring us to maintain certain financial ratios and tests.
 Any subsequent replacement of our credit facility or any new indebtedness could have similar or greater restrictions.
+Interest coverage ratio is the result of dividing EBITDA by pro forma cash interest expense.
+The leverage ratio is computed by dividing pro forma borrowings by EBITDA.

-Minimum Estimated EBITDA for the Twelve Months Ending December 31, 2007
+Financial Forecast for the Twelve Months Ending December 31, 2007

-Set forth below is a Statement of Minimum Estimated EBITDA that reflects our ability to generate sufficient cash flows to make the minimum quarterly distribution on all of our outstanding units for the twelve months ending December 31, 2007, based on assumptions we believe to be reasonable.
+Set forth below is a financial forecast of the expected results of operations, EBITDA and cash available for distribution of Targa Resources Partners LP for the twelve months ending December 31, 2007.
+Our financial forecast presents, to the best of our knowledge and belief, the expected results of operations, EBITDA and cash available for distribution for Targa Resources Partners LP for the forecast period.
 EBITDA is defined as net income before interest, income taxes, depreciation and amortization.
-Our minimum estimated EBITDA is prepared on a basis consistent with the accounting principles used in the historical financial statements of the Predecessor Rusiness
+Our financial forecast is prepared on a basis consistent with the accounting principles used in the historical financial statements of the Predecessor Business.

-Our minimum estimated EBITDA assumes the underwriters exercise in full their option to purchase additional common units.
+Our financial forecast assumes the underwriters exercise in full their option to purchase additional common units.
 The underwriters may or may not elect to exercise this option.
 We have presented our ability to make distributions assuming the issuance of an additional 2,520,000 common units and 51,428 general partner units as a result of this option.
 Because we will use the proceeds from the exercise of this option to reduce outstanding indebtedness, our cash available for distribution will increase by \$3.3 million as a result of reduced interest expense.
 This increase is offset by \$3.5 million of cash required to make distributions on the additional common and general partner units.
 If the option to purchase additional units is not exercised, our interest expense will increase and cash available for distribution will decrease by \$3.3 million.
 Our pro forma financial statements and other information presented in this prospectus does not assume any exercise of the underwriters' option to purchase additional common units.